Highway 69 (band): Replacement of drummers and winning competitions across India (2015–2018)

-With the new drummer in hand who is regular in practice, the band could finally look forward to participating at some of the biggest and most popular battles of the bands' competition in India.
+With the new drummer in hand who is regular in practice, the band could finally look forward to participating at major battle of the bands competitions in India.
 During the span of 2015–2018, the band went to participate in festivals across India of which they won the competitions like Fuego - KIIT Fest of KIIT Bhubaneswar, Blizzard of Rock - Chaos of IIM Ahmedabad, Distortion - Culfest of NIT Jamshedpur, Rocktaves - Oasis of BITS Pilani, Searock of Waves (festival) at BITS Pilani - Goa Campus, Till Deaf Do We Part of Pearl (cultural festival) at BITS Pilani - Hyderabad Campus, Resonance of Festember at NIT Trichy, Synchronicity of Antaragni at IIT Kanpur, Decibelz of Xpressions at XIM Bhubaneswar and Thundermarch of Incandescene at NIT Silchar.
 The band won the runner-up positions at Wildfire of Spring Fest at IIT Kharagpur, Strawberry Fields at NLSIU Bangalore, Livewire of Mood Indigo (festival) at IIT Bombay, Decibels of Saarang at IIT Madras, Rock-o-Phonix of Alcheringa (festival) at IIT Guwahati and have been twice declared the finalists at Hornbill International Rock Contest of Hornbill Festival at Nagaland in 2017 and 2018.
-John has been awarded as the best drummer at Hornbill Festival in 2017.
-During their span of covering all the major music competitions across India, the band started to attain national recognition in the metal music scene and a good amount of fan following as well as positive reception and appreciation from fellow musicians and promoters at the events.
+John was received the best drummer award at Hornbill Festival in 2017.
+During their span of covering major music competitions across India, the band started to attain national recognition in the metal music scene and considerable fan following as well as positive reception and appreciation from fellow musicians and promoters at the events.

 In mid-2017, there was some misunderstanding within the band due to which John was removed from the band and in his replacement, a drummer from Jamshedpur called Nikhil Dhanraj played the drums for Highway 69.
 With Nikhil, the band did a couple of shows with participation in the competition held at NIT Trichy, Tamil Nadu and a music master class by Highway 69 at Chakradharpur, Jharkhand.
 Within a short span of John's absence, he was again included in the line-up.
 Also in the same year, the band was shortlisted for the first time in the Eastern-leg of Wacken Metal Battle organized by Bangalore Open Air alongside Astitiva (now Existence), Reciprocal from Ranchi and Chronic Xorn from Kolkata but due to the unavailability of their bassist; they did not go for the competition.

 Along with the competitions, the timeline of 2015-2018 was also spent in composing new original songs by the band.
 The band composed their originals like Beyond Imagination, Don't Be The Prisoners Of The Past, Hope and Origin.
 Apart from taking part in competitions, they headlined in music festivals of Jamshedpur, Ranchi and Kolkata which eventually helped them gain the pace of a popular upcoming metal band in their own state.
 Having spent a long-time in competitions, the year 2018 was marked as the last year to participate in competitions.